myoolala/react-starter/README.md

 You can now run terragrunt from the terragrunt folder.
 You will need to update the various HCL files for your cloud environments, but they will be marked
 Once done, run `terragrunt apply` on the area you'd like to deploy

+## Redis

+The app out of the box is configured to be able to work with redis for an offsite session storage.
+This will allow deploys to occur without logging users out.
+It also removes the need for sticky load balancers.
+This is config driven so you can disable it for a lighter backend

+## Config

+The app uses [env-var](https://www.npmjs.com/package/env-var) to pull in environment variables into a single config file.
+There are no other ways to inject a config by environment to keep the inheritance down to a minimum

 ## Conventions

 Read more on the following topics in our included docs: